emikra/play-featureflags/README.md

 Feature flags are what flickr uses to be able to do 10+ deployments to production per day.
 See http://code.flickr.com/blog/2009/12/02/flipping-out/ for more info.

-p(note).
-This module was originally written by Ben Verbeken and was initially modified to use a MongoDB backend (through Morphia), rather than JPA.
+This module was originally written by Ben Verbeken.
+This version has been modified to use a MongoDB backend (via PlayMorphia), rather than JPA.

 Getting Started
 ===============

-To install Deadbolt, you can use the modules repository:

-	play install featureflags
+TODO

 Configuration
 =============

-Add the feature flags module to your application configuration.

-	- play -> featureflags <version>
+TODO

 Usage
 =====